-Glen Ohlund, Director of Economic Development for the Community Development Partnership (MA), grew up in New England.
-Glen has served as Community Development Manager for TD Bank, and Northeast New England Loan and Outreach Officer for the Cooperative Fund of New England, where he remains active on the Loan Committee.
+Glen Ohlund.
+Glen has been a Community Economic Development Practitioner for nearly thirty years working on commercial real estate, housing, downtown revitalization, lending and human capital development across New England, where he grew up.
+Glen is currently Chief Credit Officer at Capital Good Fund, a nonprofit, certified Community Development Financial Institution that offers small loans and personalized financial coaching to create pathways out of poverty and advance a green economy through inclusive financial services.
+Prior to that he served as Community Development Director for Franklin County Regional Housing Authority, Director of Economic Development for the Community Development Partnership, Northern New England Community Development Manager for TD Bank, and Northeast New England Loan and Outreach Officer for the Cooperative Fund of New England, where he remains active on the Loan Committee.
 Additional work on economic, environmental, and social justice issues shaped his dedication to sustainable development.
 He holds a Bachelor’s Degree in Business Administration and a Master’s degree in Community Economic Development from Southern New Hampshire University.
-In addition to cycling and music, Glen is firmly committed to his spring rock crop which eventually makes way for more edible items.
+In addition to cycling, fly fishing, and music, Glen is firmly committed to his spring rock crop which eventually makes way for more edible items.

-Daniel Ungier is the Executive Director of Medomak Valley Land Trust, and former Director of Farmer Training at Cultivating Community and program director of the New American Sustainable Agriculture Project (NASAP), brings a range of skills to the board including program development, farmer committee and community-based leadership, and experience delivering agricultural curriculum to multicultural audiences of youth and adults.
+Daniel Ungier.
+Daniel is the Director of Education and Interpretation at Coastal Maine Botanical Gardens.
+Former Executive Director of Medomak Valley Land Trust, Daniel has also served as director of farmer training at Cultivating Community and program director of the New American Sustainable Agriculture Project (NASAP).
+He brings a range of skills to the board including program development, farmer committee and community-based leadership, and experience delivering agricultural curriculum to multicultural audiences of youth and adults.
 A former Fulbright Fellow, Daniel has extensive experience facilitating community development and farming enterprises in limited literacy and international settings, including conducting participatory action research in Senegal and contract work with Mercy Corps International in Mongolia.
 A certified Master Gardener, Daniel has spent several seasons on diversified vegetable farms in the Northeast and other parts of the country.